SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Method

 where $T_{ip}^{k}$ and ${\hat{T}}_{ip}^{k}$ are tokens from the FP model and the quantized model, respectively.

-Note that to ensure efficiency of the prompt-image interactions, the defined image tokens $T_{i}^{k}$ skip subsequent layers and directly perform dimensionality reduction through the neck.
-This approach avoids prohibitively high computational cost associated with complete forward passes and gradient backpropagation, and thus only introduces a slight additional overhead compared to traditional local response reconstruction.
-Moreover, in addition to improving efficiency, the layer-skipping strategy also offers advantages in performance retention.
-By shortening optimization paths, it better preserves local distributional properties and reduces the loss of interaction information that may occur due to excessively long propagation processes.

-To validate the effectiveness of utilizing these skip-layer tokens for interaction, we conduct verification experiments in which these tokens are used as the final visual embeddings to participate in the mask decoder inference.
-The segmentation results, as shown in \Cref{fig:stage_out}, demonstrate that the outputs from each stage are capable of producing rational segmentation results without further processing by subsequent layers.
-This provides implicit evidence that the proposed approach enables an effective interaction, with the outputs of each stage functioning as image embeddings at different levels of granularity.

-To further enhance the efficiency of parameter learning and improve overall performance, we partition the Transformer layers into multiple stages and adopt a stage-wise learning approach for quantization parameters, where the parameters within each stage are jointly optimized.
+\textbf{Layer Skipping Interaction.} To boost the efficiency of reconstruction, we customize two designs based on SAM's characteristics.
+First, we partition the Transformer layers into multiple stages and adopt stage-wise learning, where the quantization parameters within each stage are jointly optimized.
 Previous work~\cite{interactions-across-block} has demonstrated the superiority of jointly optimizing multiple quantization blocks in reconstruction, as it effectively captures weight correlations across blocks.
-Building on this insight, we intuitively define global attention layers as boundaries for stage partitioning.
+Building on this insight and SAM's architecture, we define global attention layers as boundaries for stage partitioning.
 For example, in SAM-B, layers $L2, L5, L8$ and $L11$ employ global attention, while the remaining layers utilize window attention.
 Accordingly, layers $\{L0, L1, L2\}$ constitute stage 0, and this pattern repeats for subsequent stages.

+Furthermore, to promote efficient image-prompt interactions, the outputs of learning stage skip subsequent layers and directly pass the neck for interaction:

+where $E_{i}$ denotes patch embeddings, $\text{Stage}^{k}$ denotes the k-th stage, $\textstyle\prod_{i=0}^{k}\text{Stage}^{k}$ represents the sequential composition of stages from stage 0 to stage k, $\text{Neck}$ denotes SAM's Neck module for dimension reduction of image features.
+This layer-skipping strategy avoids prohibitively high computational cost of complete forward passes and gradient backpropagation, thus introducing slight additional overhead compared to traditional local response reconstruction.
+In addition to efficiency benefits, skipping deeper layers also brings performance advantages.
+With shortened optimization paths, it not only preserves local distribution properties, but also avoids the potential loss of interactive information due to long propagation processes.

+To validate the feasibility of using these layer-skipping tokens directly for interaction, we tentatively use them as the final visual representation for mask prediction.
+The results shown in Figure \ref{fig:stage_out} indicate that these immature tokens can produce rational segmentation results without further processing by deeper layers.
+This provides implicit evidence that the layer-skipping design is capable of effective interaction, with the outputs of each stage functioning as image embeddings at different levels of semantic granularity.